 Benefit Description You pay Covered medications and supplies (cont.)
 High Option Standard Option Prosper Contraceptive drugs and devices as listed in the ACA/HRSA site.
 Contraceptive coverage is available at no cost to FEHB members.
 The contraceptive benefit includes at least one option in all methods of contraception (as well as the screening, education, counseling, and follow-up care).
-Any contraceptive that is not already available without cost sharing on the formulary can be accessed through the contraceptive exceptions process described below. • We cover contraceptive drugs and devices, including implanted contraceptive devices, diaphragms, hormonal contraceptive methods, and prescribed FDA approved over-the-counter women's contraceptives and devices Nothing All charges if you request a brand name drug in place of a generic drug Nothing All charges if you request a brand name drug in place of a generic drug Nothing All charges if you request a brand name drug in place of a generic drug We cover non-preferred contraceptives if they would otherwise be covered, and a Plan provider receives an approved drug formulary exception.
-We cover prescribed FDA approved overthe-counter women's contraceptives and devices when prescribed by a Plan provider and obtained at a Plan pharmacy.
-Fertility drugs 50% of our allowance 50% of our allowance 50% of our allowance • Sexual dysfunction drugs Note: If a drug for which a prescription is required by law is excluded and we had been covering and providing it to you for a use approved by the FDA, we will continue to provide the drug upon payment of 50% of our allowance if a Plan physician continues to prescribe the drug for the same condition.
-50% of our allowance up to a maximum of \$50 for generic drugs; 50% of our allowance up to a maximum of \$100 for preferred brand-name drugs 50% of our allowance up to a maximum of \$50 for generic drugs; 50% of our allowance up to a maximum of \$100 for preferred brand-name drugs 50% of our allowance up to a maximum of \$50 for generic drugs; 50% of our allowance up to a maximum of \$100 for preferred brand-name drugs Not covered: Drugs and supplies for cosmetic purposes Drugs to enhance athletic performance Prescriptions filled at a non-Plan pharmacy, except for emergencies as described in Section 5(d), Emergency services/accidents Vitamins, nutritional and herbal supplements that can be purchased without a prescription, unless they are included in our drug formulary or listed as covered above or below All charges All charges All charges
+Any contraceptive that is not already available without cost sharing on the formulary can be accessed through the contraceptive exceptions process described below. • We cover contraceptive drugs, devices, and products including implanted contraceptive devices, diaphragms, hormonal contraceptive methods, and FDA approved over-the-counter contraceptive drugs, devices, and products. • We cover non-preferred contraceptive drugs, devices, and products if they would otherwise be covered, and a Plan provider receives an approved drug formulary exception.
+Nothing All charges if you request a brand name drug in place of a generic drug Nothing All charges if you request a brand name drug in place of a generic drug Nothing All charges if you request a brand name drug in place of a generic drug Fertility drugs, including drugs for in vitro fertilization Note: For in vitro fertilization only, we cover fertility drugs prescribed by non-Plan providers when obtained at a Plan pharmacy.
+50% of our allowance 50% of our allowance 50% of our allowance • Sexual dysfunction drugs Note: If a drug for which a prescription is required by law is excluded and we had been covering and providing it to you for a use approved by the FDA, we will continue to provide the drug upon payment of 50% of our allowance if a Plan physician continues to prescribe the drug for the same condition.
+50% of our allowance up to a maximum of \$50 for generic drugs; 50% of our allowance up to a maximum of \$100 for preferred brand-name drugs 50% of our allowance up to a maximum of \$50 for generic drugs; 50% of our allowance up to a maximum of \$100 for preferred brand-name drugs 50% of our allowance up to a maximum of \$50 for generic drugs; 50% of our allowance up to a maximum of \$100 for preferred brand-name drugs Not covered: Drugs and supplies for cosmetic purposes Drugs to enhance athletic performance Prescriptions filled at a non-Plan pharmacy, except for emergencies as described in Section 5(d), Emergency services/accidents All charges All charges All charges